 In this class you will have the opportunity to learn a variety of different software.

-Adobe Creative Suites™ contains 3 powerful programs used prominently in business industry today.
+Adobe Creative Cloud™ contains 3 powerful programs used prominently in business industry today.

 A design layout software used to incorporate Photos, text, and illustrations – We use this for newspaper ads, letterhead, brochures, business cards, stationary, calendars, magazines, booklets etc.